PScherling/Windows-OS-Annual-Media-Refresh/README.md

 1. Place the **base ISO** into `iso/`
 2. Place the **latest LCU** into `packages/CU/`
-3. (Optional) Place SafeOS and .NET updates into their folders
+3. (Optional) Place SafeOS, SSUs and .NET updates into their folders
 4. Run the script **as Administrator**
 5. The script will:
    - Mount the ISO